-13.4 Bereavement Leave
+13.5 Bereavement Leave

 When death occurs in the immediate family of any certificated unit member on regular contract, the unit member shall be entitled to five (5) days paid leave of absence for bereavement.
 The Superintendent may authorize a longer period of bereavement leave with full salary compensation, not to exceed five (5) additional days.
-Members of the immediate family as used in this section means the spouse, registered domestic partner and their equivalent family members, son, daughter, son-in-law, daughter-in-law, mother, father, mother-in-law, father-in-law, grandmother, grandfather, grandchild, brother, sister, brother-in-law, sister-in-law of the unit member or of the spouse or of the children of the unit member, or any other family member or established member of the immediate household of the unit member as determined by the Assistant Superintendent, Human Resources.
-When a verified pregnancy results in miscarriage that results in a memorial service, the employee experiencing a miscarriage shall be entitled to no more than five (5) days of bereavement leave.
+Members of the immediate family as used in this section means the spouse, registered domestic partner and their equivalent family members, son, daughter, son-in-law, daughter-in-law, mother, father, mother-in-law, father-in-law, grandmother, grandfather, grandchild, brother, sister, brother-in-law, sister-in-law of the unit member or of the spouse or of the children of the unit member, or designated person or any other family member or established member of the immediate household of the unit member as determined by the Assistant Superintendent, Human Resources.
+When a verified pregnancy results in miscarriage, the employee experiencing a miscarriage shall be entitled to no more than five (5) days of bereavement leave.
 A "child" means a biological, foster, or adopted child, stepchild, a legal ward, or a child of a person standing in loco parentis.
 A "parent" means a biological, foster, or adoptive parent, a step parent, or a legal guardian.
+A "designated person" is any individual related by blood or whose association with the unit member is the equivalent of a family relationship.
+The designated person shall be identified by the unit member at the time the leave is requested and shall be limited to one designated person per 12-month period.

-13.5 Military Leave of Absence
+21 13.6 Military Leave of Absence

 - (a) The Board of Education shall grant a leave of absence to all certified unit members on a regular contract, for the duration of military service, subject only to the presentation of satisfactory evidence of physical and mental fitness to serve the District on return from military service.
-Such absence shall not affect in any way the classification of a probationary unit member as a permanent unit member by the District. - (b) Within six (6) months after the honorable discharge of a certified unit member from the armed forces of the United States, such a unit member shall be entitled to return to a position in the classification held by the unit member at the time of entrance into military service and to receive the salary to which the unit member would be entitled had the unit member continued in the service of the school District. - (c) District payment to the retirement system shall be made for those unit members who make their contributions to the system, either during or immediately following the period of military service.

-31 13.6 Absence Due to Quarantine
+Such absence shall not affect in any way the classification of a probationary unit member as a permanent unit member by the District. - (b) Within six (6) months after the honorable discharge of a certified unit member from the armed forces of the United States, such a unit member shall be entitled to return to a position in the classification held by the unit member at the time of entrance into military service and to receive the salary to which the unit member would be entitled had the unit member continued in the service of the school District. - (c) District payment to the retirement system shall be made for those unit members who make their contributions to the system, either during or immediately following the period of military service. - 35 13.7 Absence Due to Quarantine